Andrii-123/Andrii-123/README.md

 # Andrii Rak

 I'm second-year Data Science & AI student at Breda University of Applied Sciences.
-I mostly work with NLP, computer vision, and MLOps — anything from training models to putting together end-to-end pipelines.
-My go-to tools are Python, PyTorch, TensorFlow, Azure ML, and Docker.
-I like automating things and building stuff that actually works — and overall, just anything AI-related.
+I mostly work with NLP, computer vision, and MLOps – anything from training models to putting together end-to-end pipelines.
+I like automating things and building stuff that actually works – and overall, just anything AI-related.
 Currently looking for opportunities in AI/ML engineering.

 ## Tech Stack